KJ Lewis: Freshman

 In his college debut, Lewis scored 8 points off the bench along with four rebounds, four assists and five steals in a 122–59 win over Morgan State.
 Lewis scored a career high 18 points against rival UCLA on March 7, 2024, helping Arizona to a 88–65 win.

 Following the 2024 season, Lewis tested the NBA draft waters but turned down an NBA G League Elite Camp invite and decided to return for his Sophomore season.

 Sophomore

 Lewis appeared in 37 games during his sophomore season, including six starts for a Wildcats team that advanced to the Sweet 16 of that season's NCAA tournament.

 Georgetown

 Following his sophomore season, Lewis entered the transfer portal and transferred to Georgetown University.
 He followed in the footsteps of fellow Duncanville alum Micah Peavy, who had transferred to Georgetown the previous season before entering the NBA Draft.

+Lewis appeared in 28 games as a junior at Georgetown.
+On February 24, 2026, he suffered an ankle injury during a game against Marquette which caused him to miss the remainder of the season.
+At the time of his injury, Lewis led the team in scoring and steals, and had been named to the Big East weekly honor roll five separate times.
+He was later named to the All-Big East third team at the conclusion of the regular season.

+On March 24, 2026, Lewis announced his intention to enter the transfer portal for the second consecutive season.

+USC

+On April 14, 2026, Lewis announced that he would be transferring to the University of Southern California to play his final season of college basketball.

 Personal life

 When he was ten years old, Lewis drew a picture that said he was going to attend and play basketball at the University of Arizona.